Collaborative web design has arrived!

 The rise of self-service, DIY platforms like Squarespace, Wix and Weebly did not force a major disruption in the website building market.
 Market research shows that only 10% of websites are built by small-business owners with DIY tools.

 That means that 90% of websites are created by professionals.
 These web service providers rely mainly on developers and graphic designers.
 What kind of technology do they use?

 Until recently, there were only two types of web platforms serving this professional web design industry: pro-developer platforms, such as WordPress, Joomla and Drupal and pro-designer platforms like Webydo and Webflow.
 These platforms mainly focus on one core creator profile: either the developer or the designer.

 However, when analysing the way agencies work, it’s rarely just a designer or developer that’s involved in the project.
 Mostly because of the project’s scope, developers and designers work together on a web design project.
 This type of intensive co-creation, with colleagues on a team or with freelance partners, creates specific needs.
+Agencies want to optimise web design workflows by building design systems.
 As we see it, it’s also a golden opportunity for a new emerging segment in web creation tech: collaborative web design.

 SiteManager, the first collaborative web design platform, differentiates from other web creation tech for two reasons:

 - A sharp focus on the entire process